ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

         saveCategoryReply = 0;
     }

 When a category is saved, the QPlaceManager may emit QPlaceManager::categoryAdded() or QPlaceManager::categoryUpdated() signals.
 However whether a manager does so or not is provider specific, managers accessing places from a web service will typically not emit these signals while managers accessing places locally stored generally will.

-.. rubric:: Removing a Category
-   :name: removing-a-category

 Category removal is very similar to removing a place